This country-specific Q&A provides an overview to tax laws and regulations that may occur in United States.

 This Q&A is part of the global guide to Tax.
 For a full list of jurisdictional Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/tax-second-edition/

 How often is tax law amended and what are the processes for such amendments?

 The last comprehensive reform of the U.S. tax code was in 1986.
 However, almost every year Congress adds or amends individual provisions to the tax code.
 Amendments to the tax code must be passed by both the House of Representatives and the Senate, and generally must be signed into law by the President.

 In addition to the statutory tax code, the Internal Revenue Service (IRS) promulgates regulations on a regular basis that provide the Treasury Department’s official interpretation of the tax code.
 New or revised regulations can make significant changes in the tax law.
-Significant IRS regulations are published in draft form and include a notice and comment period that provides for public consultation.
+Significant IRS regulations are published in proposed form and include a notice and comment period that provides for public consultation prior to finalization.

 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?

 Taxpayers are required to file tax returns each year.
 Tax returns are generally due by April 15th of the following calendar year for individuals, and for corporations by the 15th day of the third month following the end of its fiscal year.
 Automatic 6 month extensions of time to file a return are available.
 Companies (and certain individuals, such as self-employed individuals) generally are required to make quarterly payments of their estimated tax liability.